microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 * For domain environments, join all computers to the domain of the domain controller.

-* Disable active firewalls on all computers(Run Disable_Firewall.ps1 or do it manually).
+* Disable active firewalls on all computers.

 For detailed instructions about how to complete the tasks that this process requires, see the administration guide for your operating system.